DrMemCS/drmem/drivers/drmem-drv-tplink/README.md

 This driver supports WiFi devices that use the TP-Link protocol.

-This driver doesn't access a user's tplink account to find the hardware; DrMem wants to control things locally -- even when the Internet isn't available.
+This driver doesn't access a user's TP-Link account to find the hardware; DrMem wants to control things locally -- even when the Internet isn't available.
 To make this work reliably, you should assign a fixed address for the device using its MAC address and the configuration in your DHCP service (typically in your router.)

 ## Tested Devices

+This table contains products that are known to work with this driver.

 | Device Model | Vendor | Description   |
 |--------------|--------|---------------|